Links on SoundGuys may earn us a commission. Learn more.

 The Steam Deck disables the internal microphone when using the 3.5mm jack to connect a headset.
 The Steam Deck expects any attached headset to have a microphone and will disable its internal microphone when one is connected.
 As of right now, there is no way to forcefully enable the internal microphone.
 This issue is not present when using Bluetooth or USB-C to connect headsets, the internal microphone should still be available with those headsets.

 Some users have reported issues with certain wired headphones where a certain amount of static or white noise is audible over the 3.5mm headphone jack.
-This issue was fixed by Valve in a beta update on May 20th, 2022, which should be rolled out to the main branch fairly soon.
+This issue was fixed by Valve in a beta update on May 20th, 2022, which was then rolled into the main branch.
 Ensuring you’re running the latest version of SteamOS (or switching to the Beta update channel in system settings) will likely solve this issue for you.